CALL ME: 781.777.2941

 EMDR is a powerful, somatic therapy that helps to release traumatic memories that are locked in our body or stored as traumatic memories.
 These "stuck" places prevent people from living their lives fully.
 Bilateral stimulation is practiced to link up the left and right hemispheres of the brain while processing a traumatic memory.
 This is said to be a more efficient manner to healing trauma than typical "talk therapy."

+In Family of Origin, trauma therapy we work to uncover the dysfunctional patterns, which underly your adult issues.
 The origin of most adult problems can be traced back to some type of trauma in one's past.
+You'll complete an in depth questionnaire about your childhood and relationship with each parent.
 While our parents did the best they could, in most cases, they were not "perfect."
 Parents bring the legacies of their own childhoods with them, and this affects how they parent.
 While in some cases the trauma could have been a form of overt physical, emotional or sexual abuse, other trauma is more covert and called "relational abuse."
 Relational abuse happens when a child is enmeshed or physically and emotionally neglected by a parent.

-I recommend for these clients to take the trauma workshop, which is experiential and offered a few times a year.
 For more information on this, please see information about The Trauma Intensive on this site.

 Something will shift permanently in us.
 Our ancient habitual patterns will begin to soften, and